-Bylaw C-1169-21 January 10, 2022 Analysis of the projected student population within the Plan area revealed that 1,312 public and 404 separate elementary school students, 555 public and 202 separate junior high school students, and 657 public and 101 separate senior high school students will be generated within the Plan area.
-Discussion with the Parkland and Evergreen School Divisions indicate that sufficient capacity exists for each of them in existing and future school outside of the Plan area.
-Notwithstanding that, two school sites have been allocated for the North Central ASP Plan area.
-The easternmost school site has previously been dedicated, is 3.67 hectares in size and has been allocated as a separate elementary school site for the Evergreen Catholic School Division.
+Bylaw C-1169-21 January 10, 2022 previously been dedicated, is 3.67 hectares in size and has been allocated as a separate elementary school site for the Evergreen Catholic School Division.
 Although, this site is already registered as Municipal Reserve, development of a school site is not currently scheduled.
 A second site of 1.46 hectares in size has been identified in the western portion of the Plan area, adjacent to the joint use facility.
 As the Plan area is expected to generate over 1,312 public elementary school students.
 It was considered prudent to provide for an elementary site that could be utilized as a neighborhood park, yet could also accommodate an elementary school in the future, if the need arose.
 The northwestern school site will satisfy this requirement.